 Application Lifecycle Management (ALM) flow:

-How to start ALM
+How to Start ALM

-Step #1: To start ALM type the address http://<ALM Platform Server Name>[<:Port number>]/qcbin
+Step #1: To start ALM type the address HTTP://<ALM Platform Server Name>[<:Port number>]/qcbin

 Step #4: Choose the Domain and Project as required and click “Login”.
-Once you are logged in, ALM window opens up and displays the module in which you were working last.
+Once you are logged in, the ALM window opens up and displays the module in which you were working last.

 ALM is all about these components and we will learn what each one is for.
 Even though Dashboard is the first in the list, we will discuss it last in our series, simply because it is an overall monitoring feature and it will be more practical to see the data that we actually create.

 We hope that this tutorial would have given you a great insight into the HP Application Lifecycle Management tool.

 HP ALM is one of the most widely used tools among testers.
 The simplicity and ease of using this tool make it the ideal choice for many organizations worldwide.

 This tool can be used in two ways either as a desktop application or on a cloud.
 As desktop application requires a tedious process of download and installation of HP ALM on local machines, an on-premise cloud is generally preferred for business purposes.